12 Degree Driver: What Are The Benefits?

 All golf clubs have a perfect launch angle.
 When you can get the ball started at the proper launch angle, expect a better overall shot.

+The proper launch angle leads to a straighter ball flight, more distance, and the right amount of roll when the shot lands.
 Many golfers who use a 12 degree driver will benefit from a higher launch angle.
 It takes quite a bit of swing speed to be able to launch a 9 degree driver high up in the air.
 With the 12 degree driver, even slower swing speeds will find the proper launch angle.

+The more we have learned about golf, the more we have realized that when a golf ball can stay in the air longer, it flies further.
 We think the best way to understand this is to think of the golfer who says they can’t get rid of their 4 iron because they hit it so well.

 These golfers, when put on a launch monitor, realize that their dispersion rates with their 4 iron are terrible, and the launch angle likely only results in distances just a few yards further than the 5 iron.